Consular District of Tunis

-The Consular District of Tunis is defined as the area of the consular and diplomatic activity. during the Ottoman Regency of Tunis.
+The Consular District of Tunis is defined as the area of consular and diplomatic activity. during the Ottoman Regency of Tunis.

 History

 During the Hafsid era, the European nations were prohibited from setting up consulates within the medina walls of Tunis.
 In the wake of the transition to the Ottoman sovereignty in the 16th century, consuls are granted the right to settle down in fondouks or consular houses.

 The consular district is then born with the building of the first consular house within the walls in the medina's frank quarter.
 It is the Foudouk of the French built in 1660.